MalakysRed/whatsfordinner/recipe-engine/SPEC.md

   description         text NOT NULL,       -- authored, shown before slot filling teaching_summary    text,                -- what the user learns by cooking this

-  verification_status verification_status NOT NULL DEFAULT 'unverified',
-  verified_at         timestamptz,
-  verification_note   text,                -- what was wrong the first time it was cooked structure_hash      text NOT NULL,       -- hash of the cooking-relevant fields verified_structure_hash text,            -- structure_hash at time of verification CHECK (verification_status = 'unverified' OR verified_at IS NOT NULL), CHECK (verification_status = 'unverified' OR verified_structure_hash IS NOT NULL),
+  -- Verification.
+See below: what is authored here is the FACT of cooking -- it, not a status. verification_status is DERIVED, never authored. verified_at         timestamptz, verified_structure_hash text,            -- structure_hash at time of verification verification_note   text,                -- what was wrong when it was cooked CHECK ((verified_at IS NULL) = (verified_structure_hash IS NULL)),

   default_servings    smallint NOT NULL DEFAULT 4,
   scalable            boolean NOT NULL DEFAULT true,